gotchoices/MyCHIPs/README.md

 While Wylib is not the solution for an eventual user interface, it has been what I needed for an administrative console during development.
 And it can suffice for a crude user SPA until a dedicated mobile app can be built.

-I have kept the source closed for some time while I tried to work out the algorithm for performing a distributed credit lift.
+I have kept the source closed for some time while I tried to work out an algorithm for performing a distributed credit lift.
 It also took me a while to come up with a licensing mechanism I would be comfortable with.
-I wanted MyCHIPs to be free for everyone to use, but only if they will use it in honest trade.
+I wanted MyCHIPs to be free for everyone to use, but only if they will use it in honest trade as it was intended.

 ### Current Project Status:
 The _holy grail_ of MyCHIPs has been a network implementation of the lift protocol introduced